About

 Talks from researchers

-Six 25+5 min keynote talks bringing together researchers from developmental psychology, AI, and machine learning.
+Five 25+5 min keynote talks bringing together researchers from developmental psychology, AI, and machine learning.
 Talks introduce work using infant egocentric video to characterize early learning and computational approaches for training models on such data, alongside the practical challenges of doing both.

-Flash talks & breakouts
+Lightning talks & discussion

 Learning goals